Magus Hansa / G. M. Hansa / Hansa

 Magus Hansa: I'm not another pawn for you to extract life from, vampire.

-Magus Hansa: Without the Light Orb to replenish his powers and cut off from the power stored in his focusing stone...
+Magus Hansa: Without the Light Orb to replenish his power and cut off from the power stored in his focusing stone...

 Magus Hansa: ...he resorted to using your friend to extend his own life.
 He's stolen years of Zhoom's life away.